STScI-MIRI/ImagingFluxCal/README.rst

    of step 3.

 5. Measure the flux in a fixed aperture: aper_one_filter.py.
-   Measures the flux using an aperture and background annulus including applying the aperture correction.
+   Measures the flux using an aperture and background annulus.
    `aper_all.py` does this for all MIRI imaging and coronagraphic filters.

 6. Compute the sensitivity loss using the repeatability observations of